0xarun/SOC-Analyst-Interview-Questions/email-writing-general.md

 *   **Feature Request / Feedback:**

-)Sass  suggestion has been forwarded to the relevant team.
+`    Your suggestion has been forwarded to the relevant team.
 We continuously strive to improve our services.`

 *   **Payment/Billing:**

-)Sass  team is reviewing your account.
+`    Our team is reviewing your account.
 The issue will be resolved within [X] working days.`

 *   **Delay/Update:**